knative/func/docs/guides/on-cluster-build.md

   # contextDir: myfunction                          # optional, needed only if the function is not located
                                                     # in the repository root folder
 ```
-5. Implement the bussines logic of your Function, then commit and push changes
+5. Implement the business logic of your Function, then commit and push changes
 ```bash
 git add .
 git commit -a -m "implementing my-function"